firas-codes1/icmpmole/README.md

-*** The final model was trained with timestamps due to higher Cross Validation scores, higher precision, and higher True Positives in Confusion Matrix. ***
+*** The final model was trained with timestamps due to higher Cross Validation scores, higher precision, and higher True Negatives in Confusion Matrix. ***